Close

 Quality

-Make sure that the seat is made of high quality, long-lasting materials, as a sim racing seat is something you will want to keep for a long period of time.
-Additionally, bad quality materials can flex and become uncomfortable to use after long periods of time.
-If you are concerning a motion rig setup then quality is even more important as safety when moving in the rig is of high importance
+Make sure that the seat is made of high-quality, long-lasting materials – a sim racing seat is something you will want to keep for a long period of time.
+Additionally, bad-quality materials can flex and become uncomfortable to use after long periods of time.
+If you are concerning a motion rig setup, then quality is even more important as safety when moving in the rig is of high importance

 Comfort